ksz-ksz/rxjs-insights/README.md

 ## Console

-The `@rxjs-insights/console` package provides a set of functions that allows to analyze the collected data right in the browser console in understandable and interactive form.
+The `@rxjs-insights/console` package provides a set of functions that allow to analyze the collected data right in the browser console in an understandable and interactive form.

 ### Installation